Our game now works, although it doesn’t look great. Fortunately, we can make a few small tweaks to our design to make the whole thing look better.

 It still ignores the safe area, ensuring that the background goes edge to edge.

-Now let’s make the country name – the part they need to guess – the most prominent piece of text on the screen.
-We can do that with the font()
+Now let’s adjust the fonts we’re using just a little, so that the country name – the part they need to guess – is the most prominent piece of text on the screen, while the “Tap the flag of” text is smaller and bold.

 view:

 Finally, let’s jazz up those flag images a little.
-SwiftUI gives us a number of modifiers to affect the way views are presented, and we’re going to use three here: one to change the shape of flags, one to add a border around the flags, and a third to add a shadow.
+SwiftUI gives us a number of modifiers to affect the way views are presented, and we’re going to use two here: one to change the shape of flags, and one to add a shadow.

 modifier, like this: